 \subsection{Robustness to Unseen Perturbations}

-In real-world scenarios, images shared on social media often undergo post-processing like cropping or compression, which can degrade detection performance.
-To assess robustness under real-world degradation, we follow existing works \cite{Aero, HFI} and simulate two common perturbation types: JPEG compression (quality $q$) and center cropping (ratio $f$), followed by resizing.
-As shown in \Cref{fig:perturb}, our method (red curve) consistently outperforms baselines across degradation levels.
-In the cropping scenario \Cref{fig:perturb} (a), it maintains stable AP as the $f$ decreases from $1.0$ to $0.5$, with a peak at $f=0.8$, likely due to enhanced focus on salient regions.
-In the JPEG compression scenario shown in \Cref{fig:perturb} (b), while other methods degrade significantly with reduced image quality, our method exhibits only a slight drop in AP.
-Interestingly, a local dip occurs at $q=70$, which may result from compression artifacts interfering with the editing-based perturbations, but performance quickly recovers at $60$, indicating robustness to signal-level distortions.
-These results confirm that ReGap not only achieves state-of-the-art performance under clean conditions but also generalizes well to practical deployment settings where post-processed images are common.
+In real-world scenarios, images on social media often undergo post-processing (e.g., cropping and compression), which can degrade detection performance.
+To assess robustness under such conditions, we simulate two common perturbations: JPEG compression (quality $q$) and center cropping (ratio $f$), followed by resizing, as done in existing works \cite{Aero, HFI}.
+As shown in \Cref{fig:perturb}, EIRES (red curve) consistently outperforms baselines across various degradation levels.
+In the cropping case (\Cref{fig:perturb}(a)), EIRES maintains stable AP as $f$ decreases from 1.0 to 0.5, peaking at $f = 0.8$, likely due to better focus on salient regions.
+In the JPEG compression scenario (\Cref{fig:perturb}(b)), while other methods degrade significantly with reduced image quality, EIRES experiences only a slight drop in AP.
+Interestingly, a local dip at $q = 70$ may be due to compression artifacts interfering with the editing-induced perturbations, but performance quickly recovers at $q = 60$, demonstrating robustness to signal-level distortions.
+These results show that EIRES remains robust for clean and post-processed inputs.